glenntosco/ProjectBlue/docs/index.md

 ## 🛠️ System Notes

 - All source code is Blazor Server (.NET 9, MudBlazor)
-- Database is Azure SQL per tenant, with `P4L_Master` for license registry
+- Database is Azure SQL per tenant, with `ProjectBlueDev` for license registry development db, production db is ProjectBlue
 - CI/CD via GitHub Actions to Azure Web App
 - Cosmos DB used for low-cost micro-logging